pluralsight/guides/draft/other/d/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/6223d0ce-eb2c-4685-8660-551e7adfcd4f.png)

 You'll need to know some basic `HTML` and `CSS` or atleast be able to read it and understand what you are looking at.
 Essentually, what you'll be doing is pulling up a webpage and peaking behind the curtain.
+We will write a script to grab the `HTML` and then parse it into usable chunks.

 The basic framework (_or behind the curtain_) of a webpage is `HTML` & `CSS`.
 Just think of `HTML` as a structure and `CSS` as the structure's style.
 The layout of a webpage is super important as you will come to find later.